NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

 Summarizing:

-  * In order to provide minimal authentication, a client MUST use a different Client Cookie for each different Server IP Address.
+  * In order to provide minimal authentication, a client MUST use a different Client Cookie for each different Server IP address.

-  * To prevent tracking of clients, a new Client Cookie MUST be created when the Client IP Address changes.
+  * To prevent tracking of clients, a new Client Cookie MUST be created when the Client IP address changes.

   * To prevent tracking of clients by a non DNS Cookie supporting server, a client MUST NOT send a previously sent Client Cookie to a server in the